 Goal B: Meet Agricultural Needs - This project impacts goal B2: Implement efficiency measures to maximize beneficial use and production (SWBRT BIP, pg.
 13) by working towards measurable outcomes 1 and 2.
 This project will facilitate irrigation efficiencies in orchards that could assist in bridging the identified irrigation gap for the Dolores Project of nearly 4,000 AF (SWBRT BIP, pg.
 32).
-MORP is currently working to demonstrate water conservation in orchards and will provide a transferable template to encourage farmers to preserve their old orchards and plant new ones, conserve intact agricultural land and open space, avoid buy and dry scenarios, and convert water intensive crops to orchard.
+MORP is currently working to demonstrate water conservation in orchards and will provide a transferable template to encourage farmers to preserve their old orchards and plant new ones, conserve intact agricultural land and open space, avoid buy and dry scenarios, convert water intensive crops to orchard, and consider water banking / alternative transfer methods with water conserved.
 This project addresses one of the most significant barriers to crop shifting proposals which is the lack of access to the sustainable infrastructure and markets to successfully grow high-value lower use crops.

 Goal G: Comply with CO River Compact and Manage Risk - This project addresses goal G6: Support strategies to mitigate the impact of a CO River Compact curtailment should it occur (SWBRT BIP, pg 18).
 MORP has participated in community outreach meetings offered by the Colorado River Water Bank Work Group that is taking a proactive approach to planning for the likelihood that ongoing drought, population growth, and resulting water gap may cause a call on water in order to comply with the Colorado River Compact (also described on page 119 of the Colorado Water Plan).
 The main strategy discussed by the group has been to create a water bank by paying agricultural water users to temporarily reduce irrigation.
-Instead, as described in this project, MORP supports water efficiency and crop conversion opportunities to help "close the gap".
+Instead, as described in this project, MORP supports water efficiency and crop conversion opportunities for the potential to bank water to "close the gap".
 Should a curtailment occur, farms that have developed more efficient, resilient systems will be better situated to grow into the future.
 Access to sustainable infrastructure and markets will facilitate these efforts.